Wales West and North Television: Studios

 WWN's headquarters and studio complex was located in Western Avenue, Cardiff, despite the fact that was not within their coverage area but that of their neighbouring franchise, TWW.
 The company had a regional office and a news studio within their franchise area, in Bangor.
 Following the acquisition of WWN by TWW, the Western Avenue base was closed, with all operations moved to TWW's Pontcanna base, also in Cardiff.
 To accommodate the addition Teledu Cymru presentation, the Pontcanna studios received a large upgrade.
 It is believed that the Bangor base was retained by TWW.
 The studios on Western Avenue were eventually demolished and replaced by the new headquarters for the WJEC examining board.

 Identity

 WWN's on screen identity featured a stylised dragon against a black background with the Teledu Cymru name beneath.
 This ident, it is believed, was the only one used by the station, whose existence was very short.
 Following the takeover from TWW however, the ident was modified.
 The dragon emblem was retained, as was the Teledu Cymru name, with the only addition being a caption below with TWW's logo and a legend stating 'Network for Wales'.
 The ident also now animated on screen in sections to the tune of TWW's ident.
 Following TWW's loss of contract, the Teledu Cymru name was once again used by the Independent Television Service for Wales and the West which operated until HTV could begin broadcasting.

+Programmes

+Despite its short life, the station was able to produce some local programmes that was produced for its operational periods.
+Notable programmes included Welsh and English language news bulletins, as well as weekly English language sports programme Welsh Sportlight and its weekly Welsh language sports programme Cip a’r Chwarae, Welsh children's programme Heno I’r Plant, and one nationally shown ballerina opera special entitled Swansea.